Firefly78/py-animl/README.md

 Python package for working with AnIML data files.

+Currently implements AnIML v0.90, as described per the xml schema [./schemas/animl-core.xsd](./schemas/animl-core.xsd), hope to upgrade to v1.0 in the near future.

 ## Acknowledgements

 The following repos have been used as inspiration for this project: